 At Flatiron School, our success is our students’ success — when students get jobs, we achieve our mission of enabling the pursuit of a better life through education.
 But, students’ stories don’t end after they graduate.
 In this series, we chat with Flatiron School’s alumni community about their journey into coding, and how that journey transformed their life.

 After speaking with friends and mentors in tech, Saige decided that he needed to change careers.
-He’s now a full-time software engineer at 2U Inc. and has gained the financial freedom he’d been searching for since college.
+After completing his apprenticeship at 2U, Inc., he landed a full-time job as a software engineer there and has gained the financial freedom he’d been searching for since college.

 Below, Saige discusses how software engineering has helped him find financial security, a career he loves, and the ability to support his mother.